coin-or/SHOT/README.md

   - [AMPL](https://www.ampl.com),
 - using its API implemented in C++.

+SHOT requires a MILP solver: [Cplex](https://www.ibm.com/analytics/cplex-optimizer), [Gurobi](https://www.gurobi.com) or [Cbc](https://www.github.com/coin-or/Cbc).
+In addition an NLP solver is required; currently only [Ipopt](https://www.github.com/coin-or/Ipopt) is supported.
+If SHOT is interfaced with GAMS, any licensed NLP solver can be used.

 The documentation is provided at the project website at https://www.shotsolver.dev.

 SHOT is a [COIN-OR project](https://www.coin-or.org), and won the [COIN-OR Cup 2018](https://www.coin-or.org/2018-coin-or-cup-winner/).
 Project manager is [Andreas Lundell](https://www.researchgate.net/profile/Andreas_Lundell).
 A full list of contributors is available on the [project website](https://shotsolver.dev/shot/about-shot/contributors).